liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/01-front-end-dev-intro.markdown

 [TOC levels=1-4]

 You have complete front-end development freedom.
-You can use @product@'s front-end frameworks, along with the front-end technologies you love the most:
+You can use @sharepoint@'s front-end frameworks, along with the front-end technologies you love the most:

 -   EcmaScript ES2015+